 Your body is able to make all the vitamin D you need.
 But this can only happen when your skin is exposed to sunlight.
 So during autumn and winter, when sunlight exposure is at an all-time low, it’s really common for your vitamin D levels to drop — putting you at risk of developing a deficiency.

-You can get vitamin D from foods like oily fish, liver, egg yolks, and fortified food but most people don’t get enough this way.
+You can also get vitamin D from food.
+Good dietary sources of vitamin D include oily fish, liver, egg yolks, and fortified food but most people don't get enough this way.

 - are vegan or vegetarian